O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/TokenUsage.md

 #### Improper Bookkeeping
 - Adding, removing and transferring funds from an account is a manual process by the programmers of a Cosmos SDK blockchain.
-- Ensuring that the assets can kept track of securely is cruical.
+- Ensuring that the assets are kept track of securely is cruical.
 Otherwise, an attacker could gain an inflated set of tokens.
 - In Osmosis, the *withdrawal* sent **two times** the amount of tokens that it should have:
     - https://decrypt.co/102300/cosmos-based-defi-exchange-osmosis-hit-by-5m-exploit
     - https://www.reddit.com/r/CryptoCurrency/comments/v7iy8t/osmosis_has_been_hacked_and_chain_halted_lps/